 Bottle could be larger

 Method's Stain Remover was a standout in our testing, scoring high ratings across the board.
 You can use it on pretty much any tough stain you'll encounter, including grease, blood, grass, oil, food, makeup, and more.
 The plant-based formula lifts stains with minimal time or elbow grease required.
 "Wow!
 Great results here," our tester reported.
-"The grass, marker, and syrup were all totally removed, and no residue from the stain or cleaner remains.
-I was worried about the stain transferring, based on the 'sudsy-ness' of the application process, but it all washed away cleanly."
-They added that the wine stain showed particularly great improvement, especially in comparison to the other products we tested.
+"The grass, marker, and syrup were all totally removed, and no residue from the stain or cleaner remains."
+We were worried about the stain transferring, based on the "sudsy-ness of the application process, but it all washed away cleanly!
+The wine stain showed particularly great improvement, especially in comparison to the other products we tested.

-Even better, the great results are a breeze to come by, thanks to the brush-and-bottle combination.
-Our tester said it was extremely easy to use, especially when working with large stains.
-While they liked the built-in brush, you could also just squirt the product without using the brush, say, if you're spot-cleaning a small stain.
+Even better, the noteworthy results are a breeze to come by, thanks to the brush-and-bottle combination.
+We love that it was extremely easy to use, especially when working with large stains.
+While we liked the built-in brush, you could also squirt the product on, especially if you're spot-cleaning a small stain.

 All of this comes at a fair price, too.
 "The bottle isn't huge," notes our tester.
 "But, you still get enough to work on really large or tough stains.
 The bristle applicator is a major bonus as the friction really seemed to help lift some of the tougher stains, like makeup."

 Type: Pen and brush | Amount: 6 ounces | Scent: Light chemical smell | Application Method: Squeeze and brush on, let stand

 Shout Advanced Grease Busting Foam, Laundry Stain Remover

 Effective at removing a variety of stains with ease

 Easy to apply

 Product should not dry before laundering